wolffshots/wolffshots/README.md

 ## Skills

-- Java: studied Java in high school and in university and am quite proficient
+- Java: studied Java in high school and in university and - quite proficient
-- C: have some experience in programming in C for the STM32F0 microcontroller and as a result am competent in simple C
+- C: have some experience in programming in C for the STM32F0 microcontroller - competent in simple C
-- C++: did a course at 3rd year university level in C++ and some machine learning
+- C++: did a course at 3rd year university level in C++ and some machine learning - quite proficient
-- JavaScript: spent a year working in a mixture of vanilla JS, React and React Native and am very comfortably profiicient in JavaScript
+- JavaScript: spent a year working in a mixture of vanilla JS, React and React Native - very comfortably profiicient in JavaScript
 - Python: competent in Python3 (with decent experience in using it on embedded systems)

 ## Work Experience